Biography of Yaprak Baltacıoğlu, C.M.

-During a distinguished federal public service career spanning more than 25 years in roles of increasing responsibility, Yaprak Baltacıoğlu shaped policy, oversaw programs and operations, led transformation, contributed to numerous senior committees, and influenced the direction of government affairs at the highest levels of decision-making.
+During a distinguished federal public service career spanning more than 25 years in roles of increasing responsibility, Yaprak Baltacıoğlu, C.M., shaped policy, oversaw programs and operations, led transformation, contributed to numerous senior committees, and influenced the direction of government affairs at the highest levels of decision-making.

 Baltacıoğlu, who retired in April 2018, was one of Ottawa’s most seasoned deputy ministers and served as a trusted adviser to four prime ministers and many cabinet ministers and departmental officials on programs, issues, legislation and matters of policy focused on the economy, treasury, transportation, infrastructure, security, agriculture, health care and the environment.